 Hannah completed a degree in Sport and Exercise Science in 2008 from University of Birmingham.
 She then went on to complete a Masters degree in Physiotherapy from University of Essex.
 Since then Hannah has worked in the NHS before moving into private practice full time.
 Hannah has always been interested in sports injuries.
-In the past, she has worked for Surrey Storm Netball franchise and Arsenal Ladies Football Club.
 Alongside her private practice work, Hannah works as the Head Physiotherapist for Tonbridge Juddians Rugby Football Club.
-In the summer she will be working at the 2014 Commonwealth Games in Glasgow, where she will be based at the main stadium, Hampden Park.
+As well as rugby, Hannah works as a contractor for the English Institute of Sport and has supported the England Womens Rugby 7s team, England Netball and British Canoe.
+Hannah has also worked at major international events such as the World Para Athletics Championships in London in 2017 and the Commonwealth Games in Glasgow in 2014.

-Hannah undertaking a further Masters in Sports Physiotherapy from University of Bath.
-Here she will look to complete research into rehabilitation of netball injuries.
-In the past, Hannah has researched the biomechanical differences in running styles and efficiencies of elite long distance runners and elite triathletes.
-As well as completing a research proposal looking at the effect of Kinesiology taping on shoulder muscle activity in patients with Shoulder Impingement symptoms.
+Hannah is just finishing a further Masters in Sports Physiotherapy from University of Bath.
+Here she has researched the effect of concussion and neck pain on the spine.
+In her previous degrees, Hannah has researched the biomechanical differences in running styles and efficiencies of elite long distance runners and elite triathletes, and the effect of Kinesiology taping on shoulder muscle activity in patients with Shoulder Impingement.